 It’s the perfect on-the-go recipe guide, whether you’re feeling those lazy summer vibes and don’t want to waste precious hours in the kitchen, or you’re rushing off to appointments and don’t have time for anything laborious.
 (She even has recipes for grilling/camping season – like these cauliflower curry grill packets!)

 The book is loaded with stunning, colorful photos that make me want to whip up every dish from the first page to the last.
-From frozen pineapple floats or polenta with berry compote for breakfast, to cheesy potato onion pierogi or summer stew for lunch, vanilla chip buckwheat bars for a snack, and finally, lentil balls with zesty rice for dinner.
+From polenta with berry compote for breakfast, to butternut squash tacos or summer stew for lunch, vanilla chip buckwheat bars for a snack, and finally, lentil balls with zesty rice for dinner.

 Lentil balls with zesty rice